muneer2ishtech/happeo-coding-exercise/README.md

 - Did not code API to create Organisations, inserted data of some sample organisations
 - Authentication / Authorization not implemented for any APIs except one in challenge (i.e. provisioning of users by external identity system)
 - All JWT errors / Authentication errors are just returning 401 - Unathorized without any details of error
+- No separate API to get id of inactive users to activate, Get Users API with filters combined with jq will suffice. (example given below)
+  - Generally in UI you see list of user details and you select (checkbox) and submit for activating, so UI code will pick those id

 ## Improvements